microbug/grafana/README.md

 ```

 ### Read-only mounting
 If you want to keep your host's filesystem protected from the container, this image allows you to mount the `/etc/grafana` folder read only.
 You can do this by changing `rw` to `ro` in the examples above.
 However, note that you cannot have a read-only `/var/lib/grafana` as Grafana needs to store its internal database there.

-The only alternative to a read/write mount is to not map a host folder to `/var/lib/grafana`, which will prevent Grafana settings and dashboards from persisting between container reboots.
+The only alternative to a read/write mount of `/var/lib/grafana` is to not map a host folder to it all, which will prevent Grafana settings and dashboards from persisting between container reboots.
 With Grafana 5.0+ there is [a provisioning feature](http://docs.grafana.org/administration/provisioning/) that allows you to automatically add dashboards and datasources from certain folder, which will presumably be allowed to be read-only.
 With the current Grafana 4.6.x you will have to use the API to add these with each reboot.

 ## A note on versions
 At the moment, Docker Hub builds this repo automatically when it is pushed to, or when `grafana/grafana`  is pushed to.
 This means that it should be in line with `grafana/grafana:latest`.
 If there is demand I can do builds for specific Grafana versions (create an issue if you need this).